9/27/25

 Semaglutide (Ozempic, Wegovy)

 Semaglutide is a key GLP-1 agonist, sold as Ozempic and Wegovy.
 Ozempic helps manage type 2 diabetes, while Wegovy is for weight loss.
-It works like the natural GLP-1 hormone, boosting insulin and reducing hunger.
+It works like the natural GLP-1 hormone, boosting insulin and suppressing hunger.

 Liraglutide (Saxenda, Victoza)